 Since your father keeps pushing you, start thinking of ways that you can keep information away from him.
 Why does your father need to track your payment?
 Is there a legitimate reason for that?
 If there is, can you only share what is necessary—rather than letting him have access to all your details?

 Perhaps you can simply black-out the details you do not want him to see.
-Like I said, you are an adult and entitled your privacy.
+As I said, you are an adult and entitled your privacy.

 If he is tracking a deposit, why not go to the bank and do it in person.
 That way you can show him the deposit slip without him seeing your entire bank statement.